potherca-blog/clacks-overhead/verify-headers/README.md

-# How to verify the Clacks Overhead header
+# How to verify Clacks Overhead

 There are several ways to verify that Clacks Overhead headers have been set, either using a web browser or command line tools.